Nissan X-Trail: Canada

-incomprehensible Newfoundland accent.
+In 2006, Nissan Canada launched a Nissan X-Trail Bonavista Edition commercial, featuring a Nissan dealer speaking in an incomprehensible Newfoundland accent.
 The commercial itself backfired when Bonavista Mayor Betty Fitzgerald claimed it had portrayed people in Bonavista as people who cannot speak properly.
-To further expose the commercial's lack of linguistic authenticity, CBC News reported the sales rep was played by an actor from Cape Breton.
+To further expose the commercial's lack of linguistic authenticity, CBC News reported the sales rep was played by an actor from Cape Breton County, Nova Scotia.
 That commercial was parodied by a local car dealer in St. John's, Newfoundland and Labrador, in a radio advert that takes shots at Ontario marketing companies and Premier Dalton McGuinty's "nondescript" personality.

 Engines

 Available only in the Japanese market is the SR20VET that produces 206 kW and is used in the X-Trail GT.
 The Australian model is powered by a QR25DE 2.5-litre four-cylinder engine initially producing 132 kW.
 From January 2006, the Australian spec engine was detuned to 123 kW.
 Also available is the QR20DE four-cylinder engine, producing 103 kW or 110 kW with manual or automatic transmission.
 The best-selling engine option in the United Kingdom is the YD22DDTi, a 2.2-litre turbocharged common rail diesel.